Historical Housing Market Trends

 Social media influencers and slow reporters keep recycling the info for months.

-A November listing could close in December, be reported in January, and still be trending on social in March.
+An October listing could accept an offer in November, close in December, be reported in January stats, and still be reported on social in February/March.

 The good news?
-We [NWMLS Realtors] now track LIVE pended data—so you don’t have to rely on stale reports.
-Check out my Seattle Monthly Market 3-Minutes for the most up-to-date insights.
+We [NWMLS Realtors] now track LIVE data on pending home sales before a home closes - so you don’t have to rely on stale reports.
 Looking for long-term trends?
 Keep reading for a decade of market history.

 Historical Trends